ethereum/go-ethereum/docs/tools/clef/tutorial.md

 ## Remote interactions {#remote-interactions}

 This tutorial will use Clef with Geth on the Goerli testnet.
 The accounts used will be in the Goerli keystore with the path `~/go-ethereum/goerli-data/keystore`.
 The tutorial assumes there are two accounts in this keystore.
-Instructions for creating accounts can be found on the [Account managament page](/docs/fundamentals/account-management).
+Instructions for creating accounts can be found on the [Account management page](/docs/fundamentals/account-management).
 Note that Clef can also interact with hardware wallets, although that is not demonstrated here.

 Clef should be started before Geth, otherwise Geth will complain that it cannot find a Clef instance to connect to.
 Clef should be started with the correct `chainid` for Goerli.
 Clef itself does not connect to a blockchain, but the `chainID` parameter is included in the data that is aggregated to form a signature.
 Clef also needs a path to the correct keystore passed to the `--keystore` command.
 A custom path to the config directory can also be provided.
 This is where the `ipc` file will be saved which is needed to connect Clef to Geth: